 The control of Canada thistle, bindweed and quack grass in peas is not possible on a selective basis.
 Spot infestations of these weeds should be treated, however, to prevent further spread of weeds.
 2,4-D at the rate of 2 pounds, acid equivalent, per acre will give seasonal control of Canada thistle, and bindweed, thus preventing seeding and spread of these weeds.
 Peas in the treated areas, however, will be destroyed.
-TCA, at the rate of 40 to 60 pounds, acid equivalent, per acre has been used to control quack grass.
-Patches of this plant, in a pea field, may be treated with TCA, but the crop will be lost in such areas.
+TCA, at the rate of 60 pounds, acid equivalent, per acre can be used to control patches of quack grass, but the crop will be lost in treated areas.